 How do you travel with your dog?
-According to our research, more than a quarter of owners fail to adequately secure their pets before setting off on a car journey.
+According to our research, more than a third of owners fail to adequately secure their pets before setting off on a car journey.

 Driving with dogs requires careful planning.
 So if you're unsure of the best ways to keep them safe when travelling, here's a guide to cover the basics.